-Purdue University Northwest, Hammond Campus, College of Nursing offers an innovative program in which our Master’s of Science with a major in Nursing degree is offered in a dedicated online platform.
+Purdue University Northwest, Hammond Campus, College of Nursing offers an innovative program in which our Master’s of Science with a major in Nursing degree is offered in a dedicated online platform with a limited on-campus experience.
 Students will visit the Purdue University Northwest, Hammond campus one time during their advanced health assessment course for concentrated physical assessment training and skill assessment.
 Students will obtain practicum experience in their respective geographic locations.

 Prospective students have a chance to choose from the following curricular options:

 - M.S.
 Degree with areas of specialization as family nurse practitioner or adult-gerontology clinical nurse specialist